The Mercedes A-Class will live on, but it's getting a massive transformation | Auto Express

 The MMA platform lets Mercedes fit the next A-Class with not only the same electric powertrain as the CLA, but the CLA’s hybrid unit, too.
 This latter system has been developed to suit the stricter Euro 7 emissions rules due to come into force in 2027.

 Mercedes planned which compact cars would use MMA back in 2023, but Lesnik said that while the original plan was for four models to do so – the CLA and CLA Shooting Brake, plus the GLA and GLB SUVs – the electric A-Class “would be the fifth”.
-This would give Mercedes a rival to the likes of the upcoming Audi A3 e-tron.
+This would give Mercedes a rival to the likes of the upcoming A2 e-tron, which Audi recently teased for the first time ahead of its 2026 launch.

 While the Audi is set for a cab-forward design reminiscent of the old A2, the next A-Class won’t revert to the upright shape of the original from the late nineties.
 “The next A-Class should have a more stylish cab-back body rather than cab-forward”, said Lesnik.
 As a result the electric A-Class won’t take on the streamlined and rather controversial shape of the EQE and EQS electric saloons, instead sharing the CLA’s longer bonnet and more traditional profile.